[A Psalm] of David, Maschil.

 - Verse 9 says, ” Be not as the _______ or as the _______.”

 - What are these 2 animals lacking in?

-- What is another word sorrows, in verse 10, could have been translated?
+- In verse 10, how could have the word “Sorrows” been translated?

 - Where did the Christian get his robe of righteousness?